-As I am not part of the workforce these days, and have no plans to return to it in the forseeable future, I thought I’d instead make a list of my past and present hobbies, and tell you all a little bit about each.
-To get a more in-depth look at my hobbies, past what I tell you here, go to the site I made specifically to talk about them.
+As I am not part of the workforce these days, and have no plans to return to it in the foreseeable future, I thought I’d instead make an alphabetical list of my past and present hobbies, and tell you all a little bit about each.
+To get a more in-depth look, past what I tell you here, go to the site I made specifically to talk about them, I need new hobbies.

 Writing: I’ve been writing since I learned how to form sentences, but the idea of doing it habitually came to me in adolescence.
 (I wish I remembered the name of the teacher who gave me my first, pocket-sized journal, which I do still have, but I do not.
 I consider this a little shameful, since she had a huge impact on my life, whether she has any idea or not.
 I wonder if my old high school would be cooperative in telling me if I paid them a visit.)
 I’ve dabbled very slightly in fiction, but I mostly write reviews, opinion pieces and what I’d describe as “compulsively oversharing the minute details of my life”.
 I have also done some time as a music journalist over the years.
 My first published interview, with the industrial band My Life With The Thrill Kill Kult, was printed in Propaganda Magazine #17 in 1991.
 The most complete collection of my interviews with musicians resides here for the time being.